Fraud Blocker

 Why camping?

 There are many reasons to plan a camping trip with friends or family.
 Camping has many benefits, such as developing a connection with nature, learning something new about the environment, or camping techniques.
-Plus you can create stronger bonds with your camping group.
+Plus, you can create stronger bonds with your camping group.

 Benefits for your mental health

 There is evidence that being outside has positive effects on specific psychological conditions such as depression, anxiety, and mood disorders.
 Creating a connection with nature helps you to reduce stress, improve sleep, and increase happiness.
-The outdoors can reduce negative emotions, and promote social interactions.
+The outdoors can reduce negative emotions and promote social interactions.
 And even help generate a sense of meaning in life.

 Did you know that after the COVID-19 pandemic, some health professionals started prescribing nature-based activities to treat mental health conditions and stress?
 Doctors recommend experiences in nature to treat diseases such as diabetes and heart disease.
-Even so, when you’re surrounded by trees and fresh air, your body releases higher levels of serotonin
+Even so, when you’re surrounded by trees and fresh air, your body releases higher levels of serotonin.

 How your body works in nature

 Serotonin is a hormone that is essentially related to a person’s mood.
-For instance, when you have it at normal levels you feel more focused, emotionally stable, and calmer.
-At the same time, it helps regulate bowel movements, and the production of melatonin that as you know is related to the quality of sleep.
+For instance, when you have it at normal levels, you feel more focused, emotionally stable, and calmer.
+At the same time, it helps regulate bowel movements, and the production of melatonin, that as you know, is related to the quality of sleep.

 The hormone is also related to cognitive functions, memory, and learning.
 Serotonin is one of the main hormones that relate to mental health in general.
 When you’re exposed to green open spaces, you feel less stressed.
 People perceive nature as more pleasant than built environments like cities.
-Thus, it lowers levels of cortisol
+Thus, it lowers levels of cortisol.

 On the other hand, spending time outside is not only about the connection with nature, but it’s also important that it boosts your immune system.
 Therefore, you get more vitamin D that comes from sunlight.
 And finally, camping requires some level of physical activity.
-For example, hiking to your camping site, it’s a good exercise for you and your group.
+For example, hiking to your camping site it’s a good exercise for you and your group.

 You should also consider your sleep schedule.
 What does camping do to your sleep schedule?
-Actually, the body is biologically programmed to sleep when there’s no more sunlight.
+The body is biologically programmed to sleep when there’s no more sunlight.
 Thus, camping can reset campersnatural sleep schedule.
 Therefore, a camping trip can ease your mental fatigue because it’s a change in your daily routine.
 You will feel like a break from your modern life and responsibilities.

 Top 5 Camping Tours

 Rebecca Adventure Travel offers distinctive opportunities to discover the awe-inspiring landscapes of Ecuador’s Mainland, the Galapagos Islands, Peru, and Colombia through immersive camping tours.
-Whether you’re an avid outdoor enthusiast or a curious traveler, our camping tours will allow you to immerse yourself in the natural beauty, and serene tranquility of wonderful destinations.
+Whether you’re an avid outdoor enthusiast or a curious traveler, our camping tours will allow you to immerse yourself in the natural beauty and serene tranquility of wonderful destinations.
 Discover our top 5 camping tours and embark on an unforgettable camping journey, where the beauty of the great outdoors and the spirit of adventure harmoniously merge.

 Luxury Safari